iamnoah/writeCapture/README.md

 at some point in the document before the scripts that use `document.write`.

+You can also pass a function to be called when all the async writes have
+finished:

+    $.writeCapture.autoAsync(function() {
+    	alert('Ads loaded!'); // don't do this though, it would be annoying });

+(Actually you can pass all the options you'd pass to any writeCapture call, see below for details).

 Note that at this time, `autoAsync` is only supported when jQuery is available.
 However, you can easily add support to you page by defining `writeCaptureSupport.onLoad`.
 See "Implementing writeCaptureSupport" below.